Logo for Vitruvian Fitness of Wheat Ridge

 Curious to learn more about Vitruvian Fitness?

-We encourage you to do a 30-Day Trial Membership.
-In 30 days, you will get a private onboarding session that includes the Functional Movement Screen®, then 8 semi-private training sessions doing the program we design based on what we learn about you during that first session.
+We encourage you to do a 14-Day Trial Membership.
+In 14 days, you will get a private onboarding session that includes the Functional Movement Screen®, then unlimited semi-private training sessions doing the program we design based on that first session.
 And you’ll get to be a part of one of the most inviting, inclusive, and fun communities you’ll find anywhere.
-At the end of your trial, you decide if you liked it and if you want to continue with a regular 6-month membership.
+At the end of your trial, you get to decide if you liked it and if you want to continue with a regular 6-month membership.
 All the options and prices are on our Membership page.

 Click here to sign up now or click the Get Started button to schedule a call to learn more.